 In life you are either a nerd or you are a floater.

-And especially they don’t use words to express, and I wanted to.
+And especially they don’t use words to express, and I am a words person.

-So I suffered through five years of university and 17 years of working as an architect… until I chose and committed to a profession that needed my words…
+So I went through five years of university and suffered through 17 years of working as an architect… until I chose and committed to a profession that needed my words…

 When you know what is important to you, then it is easier to organize a life around it.
 Then your life becomes a workshop.